-Chief Niggeler’s primary duties include the direct supervision of the on duty Battalion Chief (or shift commander) and the Aircraft Rescue Fire-Fighting (ARFF) Coordinator.
-As a member of the executive administrative staff, he is also assists with strategic planning, budget development, policy implementation, project management, and team building and leadership activities.
+Assistant Chief McGary's primary duties include the direct supervision of the on duty Battalion Chief (or shift commander) and ultimate responsibility for all personnel and equipment assigned to the three battalions within the Operations Division.
+McGary will also oversee airport emergency operations through the Aircraft Rescue Fire-Fighting (ARFF) Coordinator.
+As a member of the executive administrative staff, he assists with strategic planning, budget development, policy implementation, project management, team building and leadership activities.

 Assistant Chief Michael Cota has served with the Midland Fire Department since February of 1996.
-His career in suppression as a Firefighter and as an Investigator in the Fire Marshal's Office has offered an opportunity serve in an array of disciplines for the City of Midland.
-Chief Cota holds state certifications as a Master Firefighter, Arson Investigator and Fire Inspector, while maintaining an EMT-I and Peace Officer license since joining the executive staff of the Midland Fire Department.
-He earned an Associate’s Degree at Midland College and is currently pursuing a Baccalaureate Degree in Business Administration.
+His career in suppression as a Firefighter and as an Investigator in the Fire Marshal's Office has offered him an opporunity to serve in an array of disciplines for the City of Midland.
+Chief Cota holds TCFP Master certifications as a Firefighter, Arson Investigator and Fire Inspector.
+He also holds certifications as a Fire Instructor I and Fire Officer I, while maintaining an EMT-I and Peace Officer license.
+Chief Cota is a graduate of the Texas Fire Chiefs Academy and Certified Public Manager program through Texas Tech University.
+He has earned an Associate Degree through Midland College and is currently pursuing a Bachelor Degree in Business Administration.

-Chief Cota's duties include overseeing the Community Risk Reduction program, while balancing relationships with internal and external resources to make a positive difference in the lives of our community.
-Chief Cota is also responsible for departmental functions such as policies, budget, health and wellness, and personnel matters.
+Chief Cota's duties since joining the executive administrative staff his duties include overseeing the Community Risk Reduction program and manages the Fire Marshal Office.
+He does so while balancing relationships with internal and external resources to make a positive difference in the lives of our citizens.
+Chief Cota is also responsible for departmental functions such as policies, budget, health and wellness initiatives and strategic planning.

-Chief Cota serves as the Chairman of the Board for the Midland Municipal Employee's Credit Union since 2004 and is the Secretary/Treasurer of the Midland Firemen’s Relief and Retirement Board since 2007.
+Chief Cota has held a long standing seat as the Chairman of the Board for Midland Municipal Employee's Credit Union and is the Secretary/Treasurer of the Midland Fireman's Relief and Retirement Board.